A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

 This paper is organized as follows.
-In the next section, we recall some notion of topology which are used in the course of paper.
-Section 3 is devoted to the construction of the $k$-spaghetton map, whereas in Section 4, we construct the Gordian cut $\Gordk$, providing the proof to Proposition \ref{deform}, which is the central part of the paper.
-In Section 5, we provide the proofs of the main results, relying also on some results provided in Appendix A, in particular Theorem \ref{droppy}, which, beside Proposition \ref{decompp}, is the main result there.
+In the next section, we recall some notion of topology.
+Section 3 is devoted to the construction of the $k$-Spaghetton map.
+In Section \ref{unfolding}, we describe a number of elementary deformations used in the construction of the Gordian cut $\Gordk$.
+These tools as used in Section \ref{laforme} where the proof to Proposition \ref{deform}, which is the central part of the paper, is provided.
+In Section 6, we provide the proofs of the main results, relying also on some results provided in Appendix A, in particular Theorem \ref{droppy}, which, beside Proposition \ref{decompp}, is the main result there.

+{\bf Acknowledgements}.
+The author wishes to thank the referees for their careful reading of the first versions of this paper, pointing out several mistakes and indicating several important lines of improvements.